Most recently updated on March 14, 2023

 Iowa is also second in wind energy, behind only Texas.
-Wind, in fact, is responsible for more than 40 percent of Iowa’s electricity, the highest percentage of any state.
+Wind, in fact, is responsible for 58 percent of Iowa’s electricity, the highest percentage of any state.

 We see a lot of windmills as we cruise along Interstate 80 through the heart of the state.